 In this primarily outpatient rotation, residents become familiar with adult and pediatric dermatologic conditions.
 The resident will work on improving their diagnosis of various dermatological conditions, in-office dermatology procedures, and learn when to consult a specialist.
 (2 weeks, 0.5 block)

 A large number of electives are available for the third year resident.
 Dozens of subspecialty rotations are available at Memorial Hermann, many more at nearby locations, including Baylor and University of Texas.
 In addition, residents have traveled to different parts of the country or world for other experiences.
 A total of four elective blocks are available in the third year.
+(10 weeks total)

 The curriculum of the Memorial Family Medicine Residency Program is designed to provide residents with the knowledge they will need to begin practice.
 We recognize, however, that interests, abilities, prior experiences, and future career plans vary from resident to resident.
 For this reason, we provide opportunities during the third year for each resident to spend additional time in areas of particular relevance and interest to him or her.
 These electives may be done in any area of medicine.
 They may take place locally, elsewhere in the United States, or throughout the world.
 Some popular, well-established electives are listed below.
 The resident is not limited to this list, however.
 The selection of elective topics and sites should be made with the input and approval of the resident's faculty advisor.

 This popular rotation provides an excellent perspective on common endocrinology conditions.
 It also gives the resident exposure to complicated endocrine problems and their management.
 The resident works in the endocrinologist's office.
 (4 weeks, 1 block)